AckerlyXu/heima/articles/virtual-machines/linux/attach-disk-portal.md

 ms.author: v-dazen

 ---
-# How to attach a data disk to a Linux VM in the Azure portal preview
+# How to attach a data disk to a Linux VM in the Azure Portal
-This article shows you how to attach both new and existing disks to a Linux virtual machine through the Azure portal preview.
+This article shows you how to attach both new and existing disks to a Linux virtual machine through the Azure Portal.

 Before you attach disks to your VM, review these tips: